armonluck/reading-notes/class8.md

     - Expression ONLY evaluates this addition problem.
 It is NOT part of a bigger construct, there is no variable declaration, and results will be immediately discarded.
     - Usually a programmer **mistake** because the evaluation does NOT produce any effects.

-The *precedence* of operators determines the order that they are applied when evaluation ane expression.
+The *precedence* of operators determines the order that they are applied when evaluating an expression.
 Arithmetic operators seem to follow normal order of operations learned in introductory math classes.
 For a complete table of operator precedence and exceptions to the rules please refer to the [Operator Precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table) page.

 ### Assignment Operators

 An assignment operator assigns a value to its left operand based on the value of the right operand.
-A simple assignmnet operator is `=` which assigns the value of its right operand to the left operand.
-To explain, in the expression `x = f()`, teh value of `f()` is assigned to `x`.
+A simple assignment operator is `=` which assigns the value of its right operand to the left operand.
+To explain, in the expression `x = f()`, the value of `f()` is assigned to `x`.
 There are also **compound assignment operators** which are shorthand for mathematic operations.

 ### Comparison Operators